 This is the easier type of Senegalese twist you can get.
 This is a high-maintenance hairstyle though if you have 4 natural hair since it’s hard to lay the edges.
 But it’s a choice for other hair types.

 Here is another tightrope twist worth trying if you can’t make up your mind.
-This twist can be as thick as you want to depending on the extension you are adding.
+This twist can be as thick as you want to depend on the extension you are adding.

 Tiny and short is another gorgeous way you can rock a twist.
 This type of twist is quite light and easy to maintain since it’s short.
 It’s a great option for any hair type.